stanfordfast/stanfordfast.github.io/_pages/for-students.md

 title: For Students
 permalink: /students/
 layout: single
-classes: full-wide
+classes: wide
+sidebar:
+  title: "Resources"
+  nav: "for-students"
 ---

-Coming soon: workshops and other student resources from previous sessions!
+The tabs on the left contain workshop slides and other resources from previous sessions.

+## Surveys

+No surveys at this time.